aymaneatigui/Frontend-Practice/results-summary/Readme.md

-# Frontend Mentor - Product preview card component
+# Frontend Mentor - Results summary component

-This is a solution to the [Product preview card component challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/results-summary-component-CE_K6s0maV).
+This is a solution to the [Results summary component challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/results-summary-component-CE_K6s0maV).

 ## Coded by [AYMANE ATIGUI](https://github.com/aymaneatigui).